MasteryEducation/CPAExamsMastery.com/content/tcp/3/12/2/index.md

 For trust and estate professionals, ongoing changes in tax law and state legislation mean continuous learning is essential.
 Keep updated on legislative changes and advanced planning opportunities.

 ------------------------------------------------------------------------------
-## SEO-Optimized Fiduciary Accounting & DNI Quiz
+## Fiduciary Accounting & DNI Quiz

 {{< quizdown >}}